jessepav/lacygoill-wiki-backup/keyboard/layout.md

     French (legacy, alternative)

-In xfce, this assumes that you deselect `Use system defaults` (sure?).
+In XFCE, this assumes that you deselect "Use system defaults" (sure?).

 ##
 ## `$ localectl list-keymaps` doesn't work!

     Couldn't find any console keymaps.

+    Failed to read list of keymaps: No such file or directory

 It comes  from the fact that  the package `console-data` installs  some archives with the extension `.kmap.gz`, while `localectl(1)` expects `.map.gz`.